-The fire department has been an integral part of the Massena community for over 120 years.
-The Massena Fire Department is a combination career/volunteer fire department comprised of 9 career firefighters and 50 volunteer firefighters.
-The Massena fire station is located at 34 Andrews Street, and is staffed 24 hours a day, 365 days a year by career firefighters.
+The Massena Fire Department has been an integral part of the Massena community for over 120 years.
+The Department is led by Chief Patrick O’Brien, Assistant Chief Thomas Miller, Assistant Chief Corey Debien, and Career Staff Foreman Aaron Hardy.
+These officers along with three captains and three lieutenants lead a combination career/volunteer fire department of 50 volunteer firefighters and 9 career firefighter/EMTs.
+The Massena fire station is located at 34 Andrews Street and is staffed 24 hours a day, 365 days a year by career firefighters.

 Volunteer firefighters complete nearly 150 hours of outreach training provided by the New York State Office of Fire Prevention and Control to be initially qualified.
 Career firefighters are all graduates of the New York State Academy of Fire Science.
 The volunteer firefighters of the department comprise the Massena Fire Department, Incorporated, a 501c3 not-for-profit.
 The career staff is represented by the Massena Permanent Firefighters, Local #2220, an affiliate member of the International Association of Fire Fighters (IAFF).

 Career firefighters also perform Code Enforcement in the Village and Town of Massena.
 This allows both the Town and Village to have a professional yet cost-saving approach to Code Enforcement.
 The career staff provides Code Enforcement Officers and Building Safety Inspectors, Monday through Friday 8 am - 4:30 pm.